 This article was originally posted on Encased in Steel on 15th November 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 How do you wash your SPES jacket?
 There are some brief washing guidelines on the SPES website, but I feel that more could be said on the subject.

 First, why is is worth washing a jacket?
 There are several reasons: the most obvious, for you and the people around you, is probably the smell of sweat.
 Other reasons could be to preserve the colour of the jacket and to ensure it does not look too dirty, or to clean it of mould developing from sweat and poor storage conditions, or perhaps to rid the jacket of a stain.